szepeviktor/starter-plugin/README.md

 # Small PHP fixes or enhancements

-This repository help you to get started with very small projects that last few hours or few days.
+This repository helps you to get started with very small projects lasting few hours or few days.

-1. Each project has a separate repository and GitHub Issues
+1. Each project should have a separate repository and GitHub Issues
-1. Commits as made with the proper email address registered here on GitHub
+1. Commits are made with the proper email address registered here on GitHub
 1. Add a (MIT) license in the Initial commit `LICENSE.md`
 1. Set repository Description and Website URL with the top right <kbd>Edit</kbd> button